-Kice has been in the dilute phase of pneumatic conveying for over 50 years and has covered a number of materials.
-This includes wheat flour, corn meal, soy meal, whole grains, spices, wood products from chips to flour, plastics from virgin pellets to regrind, meat by-products and many more commodities.
+Kice Industries has been in the dilute phase of pneumatic conveying for over 50 years and has covered a number of materials.
+This includes wheat flour, corn meal, soy meal, whole grains, spices, wood products from chips to flour, plastics from virgin pellets to regrind, meat by-products, and many more commodities.

 The second popular method of conveying is by vacuum.
-There are a number of reasons for vacuum conveying.
-One of the first considerations is that it is considered more sanitary.
-There is no by pass air from the feed in airlock or leaks in the piping system.
-Often the conveying air is also used to cool the product and help the efficiency of a grinder or extruder.
-Generally speaking the vacuum system is not as efficient from horsepower or air volume requirements as a positive pressure system but the benefits mentioned often offset this disadvantage.
-Generally speaking, vacuum conveying systems use centrifugal fans that normally work in vacuum ranges of 20“wg to 40“wg.
+There are a number of reasons for vacuum conveying as opposed to using a positive pressure system.
+One of the first considerations is that it is largely considered to be more sanitary.
+There is no bypass air from the feed in the airlock or leaks in the piping system, which maintains the integrity of the materials being moved.
+Oftentimes, the conveying air is also used to cool the product and help the efficiency of a grinder or extruder.
+Generally speaking, the vacuum system is not as efficient on horsepower or air volume requirements as a positive pressure system, but the benefits mentioned often offset this disadvantage.
+In most cases, vacuum conveying systems use centrifugal fans that normally work in vacuum ranges of 20“wg to 40“wg.
 This means the air system will be considerably larger than a positive pressure blower system working in the 4-9 psig pressure range.
 When using centrifugal fans, cyclone receivers are sufficient from a clean air point of view.